International

 Environmental Justice Foundation

 The Environmental Justice Foundation is an international organisation dedicated to training and supporting local communities and organisations in the developing world, helping them to bring environmental injustice to national and international attention.
-The foundation is a wholly independent non-profit organisation based in the UK, with no political affiliations.
-The site contains reports, articles and training manuals which can be downloaded.
+The foundation is an independent non-profit organisation based in the UK, with no political affiliations.
+The site contains reports, articles and training manuals, films and news updates.

 Avalon Project: the United Nations Documents